nl253/DataFrame/README.md

 #### Deep Copy

-If for some reason you need a deep-copy try:
+If for some reason you need a deep-copy try (expensive):

 ```javascript
 iris.clone()